 - “Over investment in their child may make parents highly aware of events in their child’s life, and offer both triggers and opportunities for them to step in and help their child.
 Such actions are proposed to be related to beliefs about their child’s inability to face difficulties, their uniqueness, potential for success, and risks of harm.
 These over-parenting actions are thought to result in reduced child resilience, a sense of entitlement, child anxiety, reduced life skills, and an inadequate sense of responsibility or self-efficacy.”
 (SOURCE)

-- Don’t compare them to other kids: We often find ourselves tempted to compare our kids with other kids in order to have a benchmark when it comes to achievements or milestones.
-But the truth is every child is unique.
+- Don’t compare them to other kids: We often find ourselves tempted to compare our kids with their peers in order to have a benchmark when it comes to achievements or milestones.
+But the truth is that every child is unique.

 - “Kids develop at their own pace and have their own temperament and personality.
-Comparing your child to someone else implies that you wish yours were different.”
+Comparing your child to someone else’s implies that you wish yours were different.”
 (SOURCE)

 - “The key?
 How the parents are doing.
-That’s true, whether the parents are together or separated, and matters more than the number of hours with their children.
-Spending every possible moment with them when they get home from work.
-The children do not fare well if the adults aren’t taking care of themselves and their relationships”, says Carolyn Cowan.
+That’s true, whether the parents are together or separated, and matters more than the number of hours they spend with their children. […] Children do not fare well if the adults aren’t taking care of themselves and their relationships”, says Carolyn Cowan.
 (SOURCE)

 - Help your child develop gratitude: As parents we often think we can’t be grateful until we are happy.
 The truth is, people are happy because they are grateful.
 People who describe themselves as gratefulness practitioners are also rated as happier.
 Are we looking for something to be grateful for?
 Look right in front of you, look at your child!